gucheng0712/gucheng0712.github.io/_posts/2018-5-17-RTS in Matrix.md

 image: /assets/images/post3.png
 ---

 Normally when we develop programs, unavoidably want to do all sorts of transformation processing to the image.
-Sometimes the transformation can be more complicated, like the translation and then the rotation, the rotation and then the translation, and the scaling.
+Sometimes the transformation can be more complicated, like the translation and then the rotation, scaling.

 It is not only complicated but also inefficient.
 We can combine multiple transformations by using transformation matrix and matrix multiplication.
 Finally, we can get the desired result by using a matrix for each point.